5 Options for Garage Floor Sealers

 Acrylic and latex floor coatings look great, but they tend to not be as durable as epoxy and other garage floor coatings.
 More specifically, these sealers are often susceptible to chemical corrosion, and reapplication may be necessary every 2-3 years.
 On the plus side, though, acrylic/latex sealers adhere more strongly than urethane sealers, making them useful as primers if nothing else.

 One of the best all-around garage floor sealing contenders has to be polyurea coatings.
+Polyurea is even better than epoxy for many reasons, especially because it can last for decades instead of a few years.
 Here at Anderson Painting, we primarily use Penntek polyurea floor coatings for all types of concrete floors (i.e. basements, garages, patios, commercial facilities, etc.).
 When compared to most epoxy coatings, these coatings are more durable, more flexible, and more versatile in terms of aesthetics.
 Penntek polyurea coatings offer superior protection against stains, chemicals, moisture, impact, thermal shock, and more.

 5. Concrete Polishing